yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.3.md

-# Einstein
+# Making Faces

-Even if you haven’t studied physics (recently or ever!), you might have heard that E = mc<sup>2</sup>, wherein E represents energy (measured in Joules), E represents mass (measured in kilograms), and represents the speed of light (measured approximately as 300000000 meters per second), per Albert Einstein et al. Essentially, the formula means that mass and energy are equivalent.

-In a file called `einstein.py`, implement a program in Python that prompts the user for mass as an integer (in kilograms) and then outputs the equivalent number of Joules as an integer.
-Assume that the user will input an integer.
+Before there were emoji, there were emoticons, whereby text like `:)` was a happy face and text like `:(` was a sad face.
+Nowadays, programs tend to convert emoticons to emoji automatically!

+In a file called `faces.py`, implement a function called `convert` that accepts a `str` as input and returns that same input with any `:)` converted to 🙂 (otherwise known as a slightly smiling face) and any `:(` converted to 🙁 (otherwise known as a slightly frowning face).
+All other text should be returned unchanged.

+Then, in that same file, implement a function called `main` that prompts the user for input, calls `convert` on that input, and prints the result.
+You’re welcome, but not required, to prompt the user explicitly, as by passing a `str` of your own as an argument to `input`.
+Be sure to call `main` at the bottom of your file.

 ## Hints
-1. Recall that input returns a `str`, per <https://docs.python.org/3/library/functions.html#input>.
+- Recall that `input` returns a `str`, <https://per docs.python.org/3/library/functions.html#input>.
-2. Recall that int can convert a `str` to an `int`, per <https://docs.python.org/3/library/functions.html#int>.
-3. Recall that Python comes with several built-in functions, per <https://docs.python.org/3/library/functions.html>.
+- Recall that a `str` comes with quite a few methods, per <https://docs.python.org/3/library/stdtypes.html#string-methods>.
+- An emoji is actually just a character, so you can quote it like any `str`, a la `"😐"`.
+And you can copy and paste the emoji from this page into your own code as needed.

 ## Before You Begin
 Execute `cd` by itself in your terminal window.
 You should find that your terminal window’s prompt resembles the below: